 Traveling to Hawaii?
 Here's what to know about the Maui fires.

-Hawaii is a noted tourist destination, but with deadly wildfires wreaking havoc on Maui and other islands, it has declared a state of emergency in all counties.
+Hawaii is a noted tourist destination, but after deadly wildfires wreaked havoc on Maui and other islands, it declared a state of emergency in all counties.
 Hawaiian officials are discouraging nonessential travel to Maui amidst the fire's destruction on that island.

 Major airlines are assisting in efforts to evacuate residents and visitors from danger zones.
 People with trips planned to the second-largest Hawaiian island are being asked to postpone them, with airlines and accommodation providers offering travelers flexibility to rebook.

-Here's what to know if you had a vacation in Hawaii scheduled.
+Here's what to know if you have a vacation in Hawaii scheduled.

 What parts of Hawaii are experiencing fires?